 - Keep yourself updated with the latest advisory to avoid using GCash during a system upgrade.
 You’ll usually receive a text message or an update via the GCash Facebook page ahead of time, informing you that there will be service downtimes on selected dates.
 When GCash is upgrading its systems, all its services are temporarily disabled so it’s important to know when and how long it will happen.

 - Avoid leaving a big amount of money on your GCash app if you’re a first-time user who never tried mobile wallets before.
-Start by cashing-in smaller amounts, say Php 10,000 to pay bills, and then commit to higher value transactions as you become more familiar with the GCash app and its services.
-Aside from the absence of extra layers of security like one-time passwords (OTP), there’s always that risk of making mistakes when you’re using GCash for the very first time.
+Start by cashing-in smaller amounts, say ₱10,000 to pay bills, and then commit to higher value transactions as you become more familiar with the GCash app and its services.
+Remember, there’s always that risk of making mistakes when you’re using GCash for the very first time.

 - Use a stable Internet for seamless GCash transactions.
 Also, try to avoid using GCash, or any financial transactions for that matter, whenever you’re connected to public wi-fi.

 - Don’t pay attention to phishing emails containing links that, when clicked, will enable the scammer to gain access to your GCash account.
 Most of these email messages go straight to your SPAM folder but there are few that escape the net and wreak havoc on users.
 Avoid them like a plague.

 Frequently Asked Questions